 During the summer, Common Hour materials will be loaded into it.
-After that point, faculty will be able to edit the D2L site.
 If you wish material copied over from a previous year, instead of doing it yourself (as you would in another class), please click here and then click "Course Copy" to have it moved for you.